C-RH-C/hcs-collector/README.md

 <h1>How it works?</h1>

-Combined with [crhc-cli](https://github.com/C-RH-C/crhc-cli), this tool will collect the information daily, will keep it in a place defined by the user and whenever the customer need, they will be able to generate the consumption report.
-The analysis process will be checking all the local files and will be collecting the `max concurrent value` of each one.
+Combined with [crhc-cli](https://github.com/C-RH-C/crhc-cli), this tool will collect the information daily, will keep the data in a place defined by the user and whenever the customer need, they will be able to generate the consumption report.
+The analysis process will be checking all the local files and will be presenting the `max concurrent value` of each month.
 At this moment, this is just a pilot and we are counting only `On-demand Physical Node` and `On-demand Virtual Node`

 ---